 To access articles through the library databases visit the Library Databases list.
 Before performing a search, you will be prompted to log in using your borrower ID and PIN.
 An explanation about finding articles in databases can be found in the Find Articles guide.

 To search for books and ebooks, use the library catalog.
-For instructions on using the catalog, visit the Find Books & Media guide. eBooks will require you to log in using your borrower ID and PIN.
-You may check out up to 25 print circulating books for three weeks.
-If there are no holds on a book, you may renew in-person by contacting the library or online through your library account.
+For instructions, visit the Find Books & Media guide. eBooks will require you to log in using your borrower ID and PIN.
+You may check out up to 25 print circulating books for 30 days.
+If there are no holds on a book, you may renew a book twice in-person by contacting the library or online through your library account.
 Books in the reference section cannot leave the library.

 Search for music CDs, DVDs and audiobooks using the library catalog.
-CDs and DVDs can be checked out for up to three days at a time.
-Audiobooks can be checked out for three weeks at a time and renewed one time in-person or through your library account online.
+Audiobooks and CDs can be checked out for 30 days at a time.
+DVDs can be checked out for up to one week at a time.
+You can renew these items two times in-person or through your library account online.

 To access streaming media, you can search through the library catalog or visit a specific database or website.
 Databases with media include: